0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 ```

 ![](/42_replace_int.png)
-As you can see, the constants have been modified
+As you can see, the constants have been modified.

 ### **The Encryption/Decryption Process in Depth**